hpe-dev-incubator/hpe-dev-portal/content/blog/scale-kubernetes-clusters-using-hpe-greenlake-terraform-provider.md

 author: Tanushi Agarwal
 authorimage: /img/photoforblog.jpg
 disable: false
+tags: []
 ---
-IaC or Infrastructure as code is an practice of automating the process of managing and provisioning infrastructure through code instead of manual processes.
-It gives organizations tools to create, manage, and destroy compute resources by statically defining and declaring these resources in codeblocks.
+IaC or Infrastructure as code is a practice of automating the process of managing and provisioning infrastructure through code instead of through manual processes.
+It gives organizations the tools to create, manage, and destroy compute resources by statically defining and declaring these resources in codeblocks.
 It helps to increase operational agility, simplify management, reduce errors, and save cost.

-> I﻿n this post, I will explore options to declare and upgrade Kubernetes clusters on HPE GreenLake using the HPE GreenLake Terraform Provider.
+I﻿n this post, I will explore options to declare and upgrade Kubernetes clusters on HPE GreenLake using the HPE GreenLake Terraform Provider.

 A﻿s the part of upgrade, the following 3 scenarios are supported --

 1. Scaling of a cluster's worker nodes.
-Please refer blog post [Scale Kubernetes Clusters using HPE GreenLake Terraform Provider](https://developer.hpe.com/blog/scale-kubernetes-cluster-using-hpe-greenlake-terraform-provider/) to check out scaling options available for woker nodes.
+Please refer to the blog post [Scale Kubernetes Clusters using HPE GreenLake Terraform Provider](<1. https://developer.hpe.com/blog/scale-kubernetes-cluster-using-hpe-greenlake-terraform-provider/>)to check out scaling options available for worker nodes.
-2. Upgrade the kubernetes version of the cluster.
-Covered in this blog.
+2. Upgrade the Kubernetes version of the cluster.
+This step is covered in this blog.
 3. Upgrade the OS version of the worker nodes inside a cluster.
-Covered in this blog.
+This step is covered in this blog.

 # Prerequisite

-Before starting this tutorial, it is recommended that you read the blog post  [Kubernetes Cluster as Code - Part 1](https://developer.hpe.com/blog/kubernetes-clusters-as-code-part1/), which includes steps for creating a Kubernetes cluster.
-This post expands upon that scenario by examining how to upgrade a cluster's kubernetes version & OS version of its woker nodes.
+Before starting this tutorial, read the blog post [Kubernetes Cluster as Code - Part 1](https://developer.hpe.com/blog/kubernetes-clusters-as-code-part1/), which includes steps for creating a Kubernetes cluster.
+This post expands upon that scenario by examining how to upgrade a cluster's Kubernetes version & OS version of its worker nodes.

 # Verify existing Kubernetes cluster